skjerven/jupyter-ml/README.md

 The `<token>` is a secret token created by the Jupyter Notebook server at startup.
 You can query the running to get this value, and enter in the login page you see (more on this later).

- **NOTE**: If you're running on a Nimbus VM you'll need to edit your security groups and open up port **8888**.
+ **NOTE**: If you're running on a Nimbus VM you'll need to edit your security groups and open up the desired port.
+This example assumes **port 8080** is open.

 ### Starting via `docker run`

 To run this from the command line:

 ```
-docker run --rm -p 8888:8888 -v /some/tutorial/path:/home/jovyan/work bskjerven/jupyter-ml
+docker run --rm -p 8080:8888 -v /some/tutorial/path:/home/jovyan/work bskjerven/jupyter-ml
 ```

 The Docker run flags are

 * `--rm` Automatically remove the container after it exits

-* `-p 8888:8888` Expose port 8888 on the host machine as port 8888 inside the container
+* `-p 8080:8888` Expose port 8080 on the host machine as port 8888 inside the container.
+We're using 8080 because that's one of the ports already opened.
+You can use whatever host port you want, so long as you open it up in your security groups, and don't have another process using the same port.

 * `-v /some/tutorial/path:/home/jovyan/work` Mount the host directory `/some/tutorial/path` to the directory `/home/jovyan/work` inside the container (`jovyan` is the default user for the Juypter Notebook containers